LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/Relaxation.rst

    one of the functions is ``NULL``.
 If both ``rfn`` and ``rjac`` are ``NULL``, relaxation is disabled.

-   With DIRK and IMEX-ARK methods, applying relaxation requires allocating :math:`s` additional state vectors (where :math:`s` is the number of stages in the method).
+   With DIRK and IMEX-ARK methods or when a fixed mass matrix is present, applying relaxation requires allocating :math:`s` additional state vectors (where :math:`s` is the number of stages in the method).

    :param arkode_mem: the ARKStep memory structure
    :param rfn: the user-defined function to compute the relaxation function